Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: The Transverse K ahler Flow and Sasakian Structures

 \begin{proof} The only if part is well known.
 Suppose that $\gro^T=d\eta$ which implies that $d\eta$ is type $(1,1)$.
 The transverse form $(\gro^T)_B^n$ is a basic volume form, so $\eta\wedge (\gro^T)^n$ is nowhere vanishing.
 Thus, $\eta$ is a contact 1-form on $M$.
-So the quadruple $(\xi,\eta,\Phi,g)$ is a contact metric structure where Equations \eqref{riemmet} and \eqref{Phieqn} hold, which implies that $(\xi,\eta,\Phi,g)$ is Sasakian. \end{proof}
+So defining $\xi$ to be the Reeb vector field of $\eta$, the quadruple $(\xi,\eta,\Phi,g)$ is a contact metric structure where Equations \eqref{riemmet} and \eqref{Phieqn} hold.
+Furthermore, since $(\calf,\bar{J},\gro^T)$ is isometric with respect to $\xi$, \eqref{Phieqn2} holds which implies that $(\xi,\eta,\Phi,g)$ is Sasakian. \end{proof}